TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 ---

-### Delete Volume
+### Delete Block Storage

-Delete specified volume.
-Volumes that are attached or with snapshots created cannot be deleted.
+Delete specified block storage.
+Block storage that is attached or with snapshots created cannot be deleted.

 ```
 DELETE /v2/{tenantId}/volumes/{volumeId}